John Maraganore: Career

-Maraganore started his career as a post-doctoral research scientist at Upjohn in Kalamazoo, Michigan, from 1985-86.
-From 1986-87, he was a senior scientist at Zymogenetics in Seattle, Washington.
-From 1987-1997, he was a senior scientist, group leader of thrombosis and hemostasis research, director of biological research, director of market and business development, and program executive at Biogen in Cambridge, Massachusetts.
+Maraganore started his career as a post-doctoral research scientist at Upjohn in Kalamazoo, Michigan, in 1985–86.
+During 1986–87, he was a senior scientist at Zymogenetics in Seattle, Washington.
+From 1987 to 1997, he was a senior scientist, group leader of thrombosis and hemostasis research, director of biological research, director of market and business development, and program executive at Biogen in Cambridge, Massachusetts.
 At Biogen, he invented bivalirudin, a direct-acting thrombin inhibitor, later commercialized in the U.S. as ANGIOMAXTM.
-In 1997, Maraganore joined Millennium Pharmaceuticals and was the general manager of their Biotherapeutics subsidiary till 1999.
+In 1997, Maraganore joined Millennium Pharmaceuticals and was the general manager of their Biotherapeutics subsidiary until 1999.
 He then became vice-president of mergers, acquisitions, and strategic planning and led the acquisitions of Leukosite and Cor Therapeutics.
 In 2000, he was appointed senior vice-president of strategic product development.

-For a nearly 20 years from 2002-2021, John served as the founding Chief Executive Officer and a member of the Board of Directors at Alnylam Pharmaceuticals.
+From 2002 until 2021, John served as the founding chief executive officer and a member of the board of directors at Alnylam Pharmaceuticals.
 At Alnylam, he led the company’s pioneering efforts to advance RNA interference therapeutics from early research through global approval and commercialization of the first four RNAi therapeutic medicines: ONPATTRO, GIVLAARI, OXLUMO, and LEQVIO.
 The fifth RNAi therapeutic medicine, AMVUTTRA, was approved in 2021.
-At Alnylam, he forged over 25 major partnerships with leading pharmaceutical and biotechnology companies, raised over $7 billion to fund the company’s research, development, manufacturing, and commercialization activities, and built $25 billion in market capitalization value.
-He continues to serve on Alnylam’s Scientific Advisory Board.
+At Alnylam, he forged over 25 major partnerships with leading pharmaceutical and biotechnology companies, raised over $7.5 billion to fund the company’s research, development, manufacturing, and commercialization activities, and built $25 billion in market capitalization value.